 Unit test coverage

-The code is Django, WSGI and Zope/Plone compatible.
+The library is Django, WSGI and Zope/Plone compatible.

 Supported sniffing backends